How is Hemp Good for the Planet?

 4. Help Against Pesticides

 Unlike other natural fibres like cotton or flax, another environmental benefit of hemp is that it doesn’t require any pesticides or herbicides to grow.
-Exposure to these nasties has been proven to cause environmental problems like water contamination, and has also been linked to health issues like cancer.
+Exposure to these nasties has been proven to cause environmental problems like water contamination and has also been linked to health issues like cancer.
 A potential solution?
 Use hemp all over the world and reduce the amount of toxins and pollutants in our air and water.

 5. Hemp Prevents Soil Erosion

 The roots of the hemp plant grow strong and up to a whopping nine feet deep!
-These kinds of root networks can help to hold soil together and prevent erosion, which is one of the greatest problems facing farmers today.
+These kinds of root networks can help to hold the soil together and prevent erosion, which is one of the greatest problems facing farmers today.
 In some cases, the environmental benefit of hemp is that it has even restored soil that was already damaged.
 It’s the real deal.

 6. Hemp Needs Little Water